bictorv/chaosnet-bridge/CONFIGURATION.md

 Use max one of each of these.
 Collect all arguments on one command, rather than repeating the command with different options.

-Below, *%o%* means an octal number, and square brackets [ ] are around optional parameters.
+Below, *%o* means an octal number, and square brackets [ ] are around optional parameters.

 - `chaddr` *%o*